dev4press/archivespress/readme.txt

 The plugin doesn't have any global settings or configuration panels.

 == Changelog ==
+= Version: 3.2 / March 1, 2024 =
+* New: updated plugin system requirements
+* Edit: built with the updated core libraries

 = Version: 3.1 / December 21, 2023 =
 * New: updated plugin system requirements
-* New: built with the updated core libraries
+* Edit: built with the updated core libraries

 = Version: 3.0 / October 12, 2023 =
 * New: blocks source uses JSON file format for blocks